microsoft/promptflow/examples/tools/use-cases/filepath-input-tool-showcase/README.md

 # FilePath input tool showcase

-A case that shows how to use tool with FilePath as input.
+This is a flow demonstrating how to use a tool with `FilePath` input, `FilePath` input allows users to select an existing file or create a new one, then pass it to the tool, enabling the tool to access the file's content.

 ## Prerequisites